stewalmsley/fake_news/README.md

 ```http
 npm start
 ```
+There is a unit testing file in the test folder which checks the functionality in the utils folder - used to manipulate and sort the data returned from the api.
 ```http
 npm test
 ```

-to run the unit test file.
-This testing checks the functionality in the utils folder which is used to manipulate and sort the data returned from the api.
+Cypress integration tests check the key functionality of the app - the ability to log in and create articles, vote (on other users' content), view articles/comments by topic and user.

 ```http
 npm run cypress:open
 ```
-to run Cypress testing.
 Make sure to npm start the project from a different terminal window before trying to open the Cypress tests.
-The Cypress tests check the key functionality of the app - the ability to log in and create articles, vote (on other users' content), view articles/comments by topic and user.

 Author:
 Steve Walmsley - learning Javascript at NorthCoders